dssg/ohio/README.rst

       ...     for line in pipe:
       ...         ...

-   And, this is recommended.
+   And, this syntax is recommended.
 However, for the sake of example, consider the following:

    ::